 Research creates the knowledge required to innovate and create new solutions and technologies.
 Commercialization is one way new discoveries make their way to you.
 Spinoff companies are formed to transfer research discoveries directly, while UAlberta research discoveries can also be licensed to a non UAlberta company to develop and market.

-Company success not just creation
+Company growth and success.
+Not just creation